Chimney Caps & Top Mount Dampers

 Chimneys are dark, high above the ground, and hard for predators to access.
 As a result, animals like birds and squirrels commonly nest in chimneys.
 An animal in a chimney can eventually find its way into your home, or worse, die in your chimney and stink up your house.
 The best way to deter animals from nesting in your chimney is to install a chimney cap.

 In addition to keeping animals out, a chimney cap helps to keep in “chimney sparks.”
 Chimney sparks are normal, but without a cap, the sparks are free to travel out of the chimney and land on dry timber, your roof, or piles of leaves.
 This poses a serious fire risk for both you and your neighbors.

-Traditional dampers are located in the “throat” of a fireplace.
-They are made of cast-iron and are housed in a low-tech framework.
-These cast-iron dampers do not seal well—they tend to have a leaky, rough, metal-to-metal seal.
+Traditional dampers are located in the throat of a fireplace.
+They are made of cast iron and are housed in a low-tech framework.
+These cast-iron dampers do not seal well.
+They tend to have a leaky, rough, metal-to-metal seal.
 Studies have shown that even a new throat damper can leak up to $200 of heating and cooling a year.
-Imagine how much energy an old, rusted out damper leaks!
+Imagine how much energy an old, rusted-out damper leaks!

 Our Lock-Top Damper Seals Tight with a Silicone Rubber Gasket

 That’s right!
 Our damper seals with a rubber gasket, not metal-to-metal like your current damper.
 It seals tight, so virtually no air, and thus no heat or air conditioning, gets lost up your chimney.
-The Lock-Top also eliminates downdrafts, seals out rain which can deteriorate the inside of your chimney, and prevents entry by pests like squirrels, raccoons and nesting birds.
+The Lock-Top also eliminates downdrafts, seals out the rain which can deteriorate the inside of your chimney, and prevents entry by pests like squirrels, raccoons, and nesting birds.